Enter your email id to get the downloadable right in your inbox!

 If you absolutely do not want to be involved in doing this yourself, people might charge you around ten times as much as you’ll spend on your own.
 If you’re okay with that, then go ahead and spare some cash!
 If not, this is the ideal place to spend your time rather than your coin.

 If your book is nonfiction, you’ll want to hire a professional for proper indexing.
-Book indexing is essential to your book if you want to have it in bookstores and libraries, but it’s also important in books of nonfiction to inform the readers exactly where they can find your topics and subtopics.
+Book indexing is essential to your book if you want to have it in bookstores and libraries.
+However, it’s especially important in nonfiction books for your reader to know exactly where they can find your topics and subtopics.

 It’s easy to get a copyright for your book.
 Done online, it costs around $45 in the US, while submitting a print copy to the U.S. Copyright Office will cost you $125.